.

 Naturally enough, every tour bus between Queenstown and Christchurch disgorges its load who swarm around the church.
 So early morning and evening were the times to visit and wallow in the splendour of the setting.
 Close to the church is a bronze statue of a collie dog, honouring those tireless workers whose help was essential in opening up the MacKenzie region during the 1800's.

-ay and had a drink at the summit cafe, which is part of the University of Canterbury Observatory which sits atop the mountain and makes best use of the crystal clear night skies.
+We climbed to the top of neighbouring Mt St John on Saturday and had a drink at the summit cafe, which is part of the University of Canterbury Observatory which sits atop the mountain and makes best use of the crystal clear night skies.
 An unsuccessful attempt to catch a couple of trout finished off a fantastic day.
 Sunday was a lazier day, spent partly at MacGregor Lake (below) and partly at the hot outdoor pools by Lake Tekapo.

 A cycle ride past the hydro-electric scheme (busman's holiday?) on Monday was followed by lunch and packing the car.
 We left as the first drops of rain started to fall.
 It rained continuously until we were back in Christchurch, but at least that saved me from having to cut the grass once we were home (so it wasn't all bad!).